johnnymillergh/python_boilerplate/README.md

 ## CI (Continuous Integration)

-- GitHub Actions is for building project and running tests.
+- GitHub Actions are for building projects and running tests.
 - ~~[Travis CI](https://travis-ci.com/github/johnnymillergh/) is for publishing Docker Hub images of SNAPSHOT and RELEASE.~~

 ## FAQ